moorthi07/2016devsummit/ewebrtc-ios/README.md

 ### Setting up your AppDelegate
-In order to make and receive calls, you must first set up your application delegate with the functionality to listen to events.
+In order to make and receive calls, you must first set up your application delegate with the event listening functionality.
 At the top of your AppDelegate class, add the following lines:
 ```Swift
 private static let SOCKET_FQDN = "ENTER_FQDN"
 private var webrtcListener: WebRTCListener!
 ```
-You will also need to add a method in your AppDelegate class to start polling:
+You will need to add a method in your AppDelegate class to start polling:
 ```Swift
 func startPolling(token: OAuthToken, sessionId: String) {
     self.webrtcListener = WebRTCListener(